nestjs/docs.nestjs.com/content/microservices/basics.md

 To enable the request-response message type, Nest creates two logical channels - one is responsible for transferring the data while the other waits for incoming responses.
 For some underlying transports, such as [NATS](https://nats.io/), this dual-channel support is provided out-of-the-box.
 For others, Nest compensates by manually creating separate channels.
 There can be overhead for this, so if you do not require a request-response message style, you should consider using the event-based method.

 To create a message handler based on the request-response paradigm use the `@MessagePattern()` decorator, which is imported from the `@nestjs/microservices` package.
-This decorator is only registered for [controllers](https://docs.nestjs.com/controllers) since they are the entry points for your application: it would be bad practice to distribute `@MessagePattern()` decorators throughout the application code.
+This decorator should be used only within the [controller](https://docs.nestjs.com/controllers) classes since they are the entry points for your application.
+Using them inside providers won't have any effect as they are simply ignored by Nest runtime.

 ```typescript
 @@filename(math.controller)